Adam F. Falk, Ph.D.

 Falk graduated with highest distinction as a Morehead-Cain Scholar from the University of North Carolina in 1987, and he earned his Ph.D. in 1991 from Harvard University, where he received numerous awards for excellence in undergraduate teaching.
 He held postdoctoral appointments at the Stanford Linear Accelerator Center and the University of California, San Diego, before joining the faculty at Johns Hopkins in 1994.
-From 2006 until his arrival at Williams he served as James B. Knapp Dean of the Zanvyl Krieger School of Arts and Sciences, following four years as service as Dean of the Faculty and then Interim Dean.
+From 2006 until his arrival at Williams he served as James B. Knapp Dean of the Zanvyl Krieger School of Arts and Sciences, following four years of service as Dean of the Faculty and then Interim Dean.